fibo/flow-view/docs/index.md

 const canvas = new Canvas(container)
 ```

+If passed to constructor is not an instance of `HTMLDivElement`, a new `div` will be created and appended to `document.body`.

 ### loadGraph

-You can load a [graph](graph-schema) like in the following example.
+You can load a [graph](#graph-schema) like in the following example.

 ```javascript
 const graph = {